brunokoga/Montevideo/advanced_dir/advancedCoreClasses.md

 # Alternate Class Features

 Most of the options presented on the following pages include a host of alternate class features.
 When a character selects a class, he must choose to use the standard class features found in the _Core Rulebook_ or those listed in one of the archetypes presented here.
 Each alternate class feature replaces a specific class feature from its parent class.
 For example, the elemental fist class feature of the monk of the four winds replaces the stunning fist class feature of the monk.
 When an archetype includes multiple class features, a character must take all of them—often blocking the character from ever gaining certain familiar class features, but replacing them with equally powerful options.
-All of the other class features found in the core class and not mentioned among the alternate class features remain unchanged and are acquired normally when the character reaches the appropriate level (unless noted otherwise).
+All of the other class features found in the core class and not mentioned among the alternate class features remain unchanged and are acquired normally when the character reaches the appropriate level (unless noted otherwise.
 A character who takes an alternate class feature does not count as having the class feature that was replaced when meeting any requirements or prerequisites.

 A character can take more than one archetype and garner additional alternate class features, but none of the alternate class features can replace or alter the same class feature from the core class as another alternate class feature.
 For example, a paladin could not be both a hospitaler and an undead scourge since they both modify the smite evil class feature and both replace the aura of justice class feature.
 A paladin could, however, be both an undead scourge and a warrior of the holy light, since none of their new class features replace the same core class feature.